HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 ## Updating a Modbus TCP definition

-1. Go to *Settings → Modbus TCP Definitions → Edit.*
+1. Go to *Settings → Definitions → Modbus TCP Definitions → Edit.*
 2. Update values from the *Overview* or *Numeric Sensors* tab as required, and save your changes.

 A success message will appear for each change, and the current page will reload to reflect the change.